arnesanches/scikit-ai-predictions/README.md

 - The models' accuracy will be displayed in the terminal as a percentage.
 - Predictions for new clients will also be displayed in the terminal.

-Ensure that all files are in the correct location before running the script.

 ## Included Formats

 - **`.ipynb`**: Ideal for interactive analysis and project exploration in Jupyter Notebook.